SeaQL/seaql.github.io/Seaography/src/pages/index.md

 ## Project Description

-Seaography is a CLI tool that generates a ready to compile Rust GraphQL API for a relational database.
+Seaography is a set of macros that turn Sea ORM Entities into GraphQL Nodes and a CLI tool that generates a ready to compile Rust GraphQL API for a relational database.

-The tool connects to a relational database, explores its schema and based on it generates the ORM entities and GraphQL queries.

 <img src="img/playground_example_database.png" alt="Application preview" />

 ## Benefits

+* Easy and fast to get started
-* Generate the boilerplate
+* Hides the boilerplate
 * Focus on business logic
-* Easy and fast to get started
+* Based on popular projects

 ## Current features

+* Pagination for queries
+* Filter using complex queries
+* Order results based on their fields
-* Query entities with filters and relations
+* Query Related Entities (Joins)
 * Dataloader optimized to solve 1+N problem

 ## Upcoming features
-* Procedural macro API to reduce code surface
 * Single entity queries with relations
 * Create mutations
 * Update mutations